MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: Runtime

-This bounded design is what inherently guarantees auditability.
-The runtime logs every tool invocation alongside its arguments, the resulting viewer-state snapshot, and any generated artifacts.
-These records ensure the diagnostic trajectory is fully reconstructable after the fact, detailing which views were accessed, what actions were executed, and the specific evidence that supported the final answer.
+Implementation details of the REST interface, named bridge handlers, QuPath operation registry, and safety restrictions are provided in Appendix~\ref{app:runtime_interface}.
+The bounded design makes auditability operational rather than implicit.
+The runtime logs each action invocation together with its arguments, the resulting viewer-state snapshot, and any generated artifacts.
+These records allow the execution to be reconstructed after the fact, including which views were accessed, which operations were executed, and what evidence was available when the final answer was produced.

-As a concrete example, Figure~\ref{fig:tooltrace} illustrates abbreviated, decision-relevant execution traces from the Brain MRI and Chest CT/PET modules.
-In the Brain MRI scenario, the agent sequentially enumerates available volumes, inspects major MRI sequences (T1c, FLAIR, T2, and T1), requests cross-sequence observations, and scrolls through axial keyframes before committing to a diagnosis.
-Across both examples, the query, tool calls, visual outputs, and response remain externally inspectable instead of collapsing into an opaque intermediate state.

-Crucially, this observable, step-by-step execution does more than just benchmark model capabilities.
-It directly mirrors the workflow of a human radiologist.
-Because the interactions are transparent and bounded, the framework readily translates from an autonomous evaluation runtime into an interactive, human-in-the-loop assistant.
-This is the foundation of \copilot, a clinician-facing application built directly on top of \framework{}.
-By leveraging these exact auditable tool-use traces, \copilot{} can autonomously handle cumbersome viewer interactions, such as fusing modalities or localizing key slices, thereby reducing manual overhead, improving workflow efficiency, and allowing clinicians to focus on final diagnostic verification.
+Although \bench{} uses \framework{} for autonomous agent evaluation, the same traceable interaction contract can also support human-in-the-loop interfaces.
+We implement \copilot{} as an example application built on top of \framework{}, where generated actions and evidence artifacts remain visible for clinician inspection.
+We treat this as a demonstration of traceable interaction rather than evidence of clinical deployment or workflow-efficiency gains.